-Surfing the Natural Wave: the Phenomenon of the Severn Bore
+The Phenomenon of the Severn Bore

-Ste Wright | 6 min read
+6 min read

 The Frequencies of the Severn Bore

-The Science Behind the Wave
+The Science behind the Severn Bore

-The bore’s magnitude and timing are influenced by various factors, including the time of year, the phase and position of the moon, wind direction, and atmospheric pressure.
+The bore’s magnitude and timing are influenced by various factors, mainly the time of year, the phase and position of the moon, wind direction, and atmospheric pressure.
 It’s the amalgamation of these components that delineates the precise nature of each bore event, making every appearance uniquely enthralling.

 Surfing the Severn Bore

 Embarking on the journey to ride the Severn Bore is not merely a surfing experience; it's a unique adventure that navigates through some of the UK’s most picturesque and notable places.
-As surfers ride this exceptional wave, they traverse a collection of remarkable landscapes and historical sites, all while surfing one of the world’s most renowned tidal bores.
+As surfers ride this exceptional wave, they traverse a collection of England's remarkable landscapes and historical sites, all while surfing one of the world’s most renowned tidal bores.

 Minsterworth

 A quintessential starting point for many bore surfers, Minsterworth offers expansive vistas and a popular viewpoint for both spectators and surfers alike.
 The Severn Bore Inn, located conveniently close to the river, provides an excellent viewing spot and is traditionally a gathering point for the surfing community and onlookers.
 Surfers often start or finish their rides here, as the bore manifests prominently in this segment of the river.
+While you're there, The Severn Bore Inn offer an exceptional all-you-can-eat breakfast, served up by the warm and welcoming staff - a visit is highly recommended.

 Newnham on Severn